 For many years the theater had no home base.
 Performances were done at the Radisson, Marriot and Hilton hotels, Marco Island Town Center and local restaurants.
-Then, almost fourteen years ago, with the cooperation of Marco Island Town Center, The Marco Players settled into its current space.
+Then, almost sixteen years ago, with the cooperation of Marco Island Town Center, The Marco Players settled into its current space.
 Much has changed since then.
 In 2004, thanks to generous supporters and a grant from the Collier County Arts Foundation–plus a Herculean effort by volunteers–the theater was completely remodeled with theater seating, risers, carpeting and a new stage.

 Several years ago, in addition to removing the “infamous” pole in the middle of our theater we added a fourth production to our season.
 We extended our show performances from twelve to fifteen per show.
 In addition, we added the Ladies Who Lunch Series, now known as the Lunch Box Series.
 Then, the Players went online with a website, online box office and nearly 300 “likes” on Facebook.